gatkinso/gomac/README.md

-# endpointsecurity
+# gomac

 A Go wrapper for the Apple System Extention, Endpoint Security Frameworks.

 ## Goals

-Create a Go package that will allow a developer to write a fully function Endpoint Security system extension on the Mac.
+Create a Go package that will allow a developer to write a fully functional Endpoint Security system extension for MacOS.

-## Apirations
+## Aspirations

-Create a Go package that will allow a developer to write a fully function Endpoint Security network extension on the Mac.
+Create a Go package that will allow a developer to write a fully functional Endpoint Security network extension for MacOS.